Video ads can turn viewers into customers and ideas into actions to drive sales. But where do you start?

 Reposition the circle to the center of the canvas, using Alignment tools again to center it.
 Then, adjust the circle size by enlarging it while holding Shift + Option so that it covers the Artboard.

-The circle covers the entire canvas at this point, but the animation may be too slow.
+At this point, the circle covers the entire canvas, but the animation may be too slow.
 To address this, shorten the animation's duration by adjusting the Animation Bar's handles.

 In the Layer panel, click and drag the circle layer to the bottom of the list to ensure it appears at the end of your animation.